de-simone/NN2ST/README.md

 Two-Sample Test with Nearest Neighbors Density Ratio Estimation

 NN2ST is a Python code to perform Two-Sample (a.k.a.
-Homogeneity) test of two samples using the method of estimating the density ratio via Nearest Neighbors.
+Homogeneity) test of two samples using the method of density ratio estimation with Nearest Neighbors.

 ## Get Started

-The source code is in the main file NN2ST.py.
+The source code is fully contained in the file NN2ST.py.

 A stand-alone jupyter notebook NN2ST.ipynb is also provided, which allows to get started quickly.